atmin/jtmpl/README.md

     _Or, to invoke manually:_ `jtmpl('#target-id', 'template contents or "#template-id"', model)`

-    _As `Stage1` is non-destructive, template contents can be already prerendered by server, this will save the client some processing_
+    _Template contents can be already prerendered by server, this will save the client some processing_

 * based on [Object.observe](http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe)